Benchmarking Unified Face Attack Detection via Hierarchical Prompt Tuning: UniAttackDataPlus

 \subsection{Advantages of UniAttackData+}

-Our UniAttackData+ dataset addresses five critical issues in current UAD datasets, i.e., insufficient sample size, limited attack coverage, and lack of interpretability, providing a comprehensive and valuable benchmark for the UAD community.
+Our UniAttackData+ addresses three critical issues in current UAD datasets, \ie, insufficient sample size, limited attack coverage, and lack of interpretability, providing a comprehensive and valuable benchmark for the UAD community.

-{\textbf{Scale.}} UniAttackData+ includes $2,875$ identities spanning three ethnicities, totaling $697,347$ video segments, with at least $25$ frames per video.
+\textbf{Scale.} UniAttackData+ includes $2,875$ identities spanning three ethnicities, totaling $697,347$ video segments, with at least $25$ frames per video.
 Of these, $18,250$ are authentic face videos, 55,950 are physical attack videos, and $623,147$ are digital attack videos.
 Detailed data is presented in Tab.~\ref{tab_DataCount} and Tab.~\ref{tab_DataCompare}.
 Our UniAttackData+ shows its superiority in separate PAD and FFD datasets, and also in the existing UAD datasets.
-The large dataset ensures a comprehensive and complete learning space, guaranteeing the effectiveness of detection models from a data perspective.
+It ensures a comprehensive and complete learning space, guaranteeing the effectiveness of detection models from a data perspective.

-{\textbf{Attack Types.}} UniAttackData+ comprises $54$ attack types in total, including $14$ physical attacks and $40$ digital attacks, covering all known attack types in the field.
+\textbf{Attack Types.} UniAttackData+ comprises $54$ attack types in total, including $14$ physical attacks and $40$ digital attacks, covering all known attack types in the field.
 This diversity ensures the model does not overfit to a specific attack type, thereby enhancing its generalization ability.
 All the attack methods included in our dataset were proposed after 2021, incorporating the latest digital generation attacks.
-UniAttackData+ ensures the data's applicability in real-world scenarios, significantly expanding the range of attack types for model training and reducing vulnerability to emerging advanced attacks.
+UniAttackData+ promotes real-world generalizability by significantly expanding attack diversity, enabling more comprehensive training and reducing model susceptibility to novel advanced attacks.

 \textbf{Interpretability.} Existing UAD datasets merely merge different datasets without any correlation between the data, attack methods, and identities.
 This simplistic combination hinders the model from focusing on genuine forgery cues and greatly reduces model robustness in real-world applications.
-In contrast, UniAttackData+ preserves the identity consistency from UniAttackData while structuring all attack types hierarchically.
-Each attack method and sample is categorized from coarse to fine and labeled accordingly.
-This construction method makes full use of prior knowledge, offering researchers an actionable perspective to address UAD challenges.
-The hierarchical label collection and setup provide a more comprehensive experimental and analytical space, enabling deeper and more interpretable analyses of detection models and algorithms.
+Unlike previous datasets, UniAttackData+ maintains the identity consistency of UniAttackData~\cite{fang2024unified} and further organizes all attack types into a hierarchical taxonomy, enabling each sample to be labeled from coarse to fine levels.
+The hierarchical labeling scheme offers a richer experimental and analytical framework, facilitating more interpretable and fine-grained evaluation of detection models.